Battle for UK's G4S heading for $5-billion-plus auction

 ($1 = 0.7254 pounds)

-Reporting by Yadarisa Shabong in Bengaluru.
-Editing by Shinjini Ganguli and Mark Potter
+Reporting by Yadarisa Shabong in Bengaluru; Editing by Shinjini Ganguli and Mark Potter and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.